mgechev/angular-performance-checklist/README.md

 ### Ahead-of-Time Compilation

 AoT can be helpful not only for achieving more efficient bundling by performing tree-shaking, but also for improving the runtime performance of our applications.
-The alternative of AoT is Just-in-Time compilation (JiT) which is performed runtime, therefore we can reduce the amount of computations required for rendering of our application by performing the compilation as part of our build process.
+The alternative of AoT is Just-in-Time compilation (JiT) which is performed runtime, therefore we can reduce the amount of computations required for the rendering of our application by performing the compilation as part of our build process.

 **Tooling**